Tapping For Anxiety And Stress: How This Technique Works

 So often, self-care and stress management involves going somewhere, seeing someone, and finding at least an hour (usually more for travel time) to get it in.
 For most of us, that simply can't happen on the daily—but that doesn't mean you have to abandon your efforts.
-Tapping, a technique based on principles found in Traditional Chinese Medicine, is a practices that doesn't depend on scheduling with someone else, no travel required, and is totally free of cost.
+Tapping, a technique based on principles found in Traditional Chinese Medicine, is a practice that doesn't depend on scheduling with someone else, no travel required and is totally free.

 Tapping is a blend of Chinese acupressure and modern psychology.

 In clinical research1, it has been shown to decrease cortisol levels by 24 percent after just a few rounds of tapping—a result significantly better than other techniques to which it was compared.
 Also known as EFT (Emotional Freedom Technique), it works fast, and you can use it anytime, anywhere.
 Learning it takes only a moment, and a session typically ranges from five to 20 minutes before its calming effects can be felt.

 By using your fingertips to tap on specific meridian points along your body while verbalizing the emotional distress you are feeling, you can release those stressors in the moment they are happening or quickly thereafter.
 Here's a short video on how to use tapping, if you're not already familiar with it.

 Because tapping accesses your emotions and your physical body simultaneously, it provides powerful stress relief, lowering cortisol levels faster than most traditional and alternative stress relief methods.

 The truth is that we all need a stress management toolbox.

 The health risks and debilitating consequences of chronic stress are already well-documented and accepted as scientific fact.
 However, you may not be familiar with the way your body's stress response actually works and why it can be rather damaging to your health, your relationships, and your professional career.